 Instead of fighting our skin, we should be supporting and loving it!
 How do we do that, you may be asking?
-First, we can nourish our skin from the inside out with nutrient-dense, antioxidant-rich foods, like these 10 plant-based foods for healthy skin listed below!
+A simple way is by choosing the right skincare produce that help support our skin.
+We can also lean on nutrition!
+There is strong science that tells us that we can nourish our skin from the inside out by eating nutrient-dense, antioxidant-rich foods that are good for your skin.
+I’ve rounded up 10 plant-based foods for healthy skin, all backed by research to help you take the guess work out of it. listed below!
 The science tells us that these foods can help our skin not only look and feel better, but work to destroy free radicals and fight sunlight damage more effectively.
 Hooray, plants!

 One of the coolest things about bioClarity is their signature ingredient: Floralux.
 It’s made by replacing the magnesium in a molecule of chlorophyll with copper; it works to reduce redness and feed skin cells with much-needed nutrients.

 I’ve also been taking 2 capsules of their Beauty Boost Skin Supplement daily to provide my skin even more nourishment.
 Beauty Boost contains a ton of vitamins and minerals, plus Floralux, Plant Perfectors (plant-based carotenoids), and Harmonizing Adaptogens like matcha and turmeric.

 Click here to shop bioClarity’s non-toxic skincare products, and use code EMILIE for 15% off!